abavistwellness.com

 Council tip Foley catheter has a whole on both side of the catheter tip, a small hole at the end, which allows them to be threaded over a guide wire vs Coude catheter which has only one hole on the side of the tip, cannot be threaded, a curved or bent tip, designed to navigate around obstacles in the urethra more smoothly, minimizing discomfort and potential injury.

-In the realm of urological care, two indispensable tools emerge to address specific challenges faced by patients, the Council tip Foley catheter and the Coude Foley catheter.
 The Foley, named after its inventor Dr. Frederic Foley, stands as a versatile workhorse in urinary management.
 It boasts a distinctive balloon at its tip, allowing for secure placement within the bladder, ensuring continuous drainage.

 From left to right Coude Foley Catheter vs Council Tip Foley.